On the Emergence of Induction Heads for In-Context Learning

-\textit{Induction heads} are attention heads that implement a simple but powerful algorithm.
-Given a prompt of the form $\left[\; \ldots, A, B, \ldots, A \;\right]$, an induction head predicts the token which follows the previous occurrence of $A$, in this case being $B$.
+\defn{Induction heads} are a specific structure inside transformers that implements exactly this copying behavior.
+Given a prompt of the form $\ldots a b \ldots a$, an induction head predicts the token which follows the previous occurrence of $a$, in this case being $b$.
 Note that induction heads are not a modified type of attention head, but rather a mechanism learned by regular attention heads during standard training.

-Induction heads are composed of two attention layers.
-The first attention layer retrieves the value of $A$ into $B$ by attending to the previous token using positional embeddings.
-The newly obtained value enables the second attention layer to retrieve $B$ from the second occurrence of $A$.
-Note that two layers are necessary to solve the task since $B$ and the second $A$ initially have no shared information.